Thirty-two-bar form: History

 Though the 32-bar form resembles the ternary form of the operatic da capo aria, it did not become common until the late 1910s.
 It became "the principal form" of American popular song around 1925–1926, with the AABA form consisting of the chorus or the entirety of many songs in the early 20th century.
-It was commonly used by composers George Gershwin, Cole Porter, and Jerome Kern, and it dominated American popular music into the 1950s.
+It was commonly used by composers George Gershwin (for example, in "I Got Rhythm" from 1930), Cole Porter, and Jerome Kern, and it dominated American popular music into the 1950s.

 The 32-bar form was often used in rock in the 1950s and '60s, after which verse–chorus form became more prevalent.
 Examples include: